ImadYIdrissi/DataOps-Forge/README.md

 - Docker / Docker-desktop
 - act : To test CICD jobs

+## Setup the environment

+1. Create virtual env via pyenv, for convention call it dataops-forge
+2. Activate virtual env

+    ```bash
+    pyenv activate dataops-forge
+    pip install -U pip pip-tools
+    ```

+    NB: It is recommended to set up this environment as your default IDE interpreter.
+3. Install and update python tools

+3. [Optional] if need to update python requirements, then recompile them this way :

+    ```bash
+    pip-compile requirements.in
+    pip-compile requirements.dev.in
+    ```

 ## Run CI locally

 Move to the root of the project.